Holographic Interfaces in Symmetric Product Orbifolds: Holographic matching of interfaces with AdS2 branes

 of interface changing operators.
 Here, we have not only included the labels which specify the ground state of the twisted sectors in which the operators live, but also added labels $h_i,\bar h_i$ and $\Delta_j$ that keep track of the excitations.
 The label $g,b$ instructs us to restrict to the contribution to the correlator computed through covering maps whose covering space is an element of $\mathcal{M}_{b,g,n_c,n_o}$.

 We will formulate the conjecture in more detail and collect evidence for it in forthcoming work.
 Here, we shall content ourselves with a few basic statements.
-Concretely, in the remaining two paragraphs of this section, we discuss two special classes of string amplitudes for which the correspondence is trivially satisfied.
-In section \ref{sec:boundary_N_expansion} we then show, for a special subset of boundary operators, that the $N$ scaling of the large $N$-expansion of the boundary symmetric orbifold indeed matches the scaling of the dual string scattering amplitudes in the string coupling.
+Concretely, we show in section \ref{sec:boundary_N_expansion}, for a special subset of boundary operators, that the $N$ scaling of the large $N$-expansion of the boundary symmetric orbifold matches the scaling of the dual string scattering amplitudes in the string coupling.

-\paragraph{Closed string scattering amplitudes} One simple type of amplitudes that we can compare right away are the scattering amplitudes of closed string states in the absence of open strings.

-On the symmetric orbifold side, the relevant correlation functions only involve interface changing operators of type $\sigma_{(w,\ell)}$.
-These are simply correlators of bulk twist fields whose insertion points are restricted to the one-dimensional (trivial) interface of the orbifold theory.
-Such correlation functions are known to be dual to closed string amplitudes in the absence of an $AdS_2$ brane.

-To match this with the string theory side, it is crucial to recall that the only closed strings that can couple to $AdS_2$ branes are those with vanishing winding number.
-But tensionless strings in $AdS_3 \times S^3 \times \mathbb{T}^4$ contain no physical states with zero winding number.
-Hence, the coupling to $AdS_2$ branes is trivial and without the insertion of extra open strings, the closed string scattering amplitudes are not affected by the presence of the brane, just as predicted by the previous statements about the dual correlation functions.

-\paragraph{Scattering of one closed and one open string.} We can actually go one step further and study scattering amplitudes of a single open and a single closed string.
-These should be related to the two-point functions

-in the symmetric product CFT.
-We claim that all these two-point functions of interface changing operators vanish.
-This is not difficult to see.
-Indeed, around the insertion point $t_c$ of the field $\sigma_{w_c}$, all boundary conditions must be transmissive.
-On the other hand, inserting operators of the form $\sigma^{A,B}_{w_o}$ requires that some components of the symmetric product are reflected, at least on one side of the interface changing operator.
-Hence, correlation functions with a single insertion of $\sigma^{A,B}_{w_0}$ vanish.

-We expect that this behaviour is matched in string theory.
-Indeed, for tensionless strings in $AdS_3 \times S^3 \times \mathbb{T}^4$, closed string amplitudes factorise on the set of closed string states simply because there are no non-trivial closed string states that couple to the $AdS_2$ brane.
-This makes it appear plausible that there are no processes in which a single closed string can split open to convert into a single open string.
-A more precise derivation using localisation of the worldsheet along with properties of branching functions will be given in a forthcoming paper.